 Looking at the role of a PA

-Brighton & Hove City Council have sponsored a free e-learning course "Induction to being a PA".
+Brighton & Hove City Council have sponsored a free e-learning course "Introduction to being a PA".
 This online course gives you an opportunity to learn more about the role and responsibilities of a PA, listen to case studies and test your knowledge.

 For a username and password to access the e-learning, please email your details to firstname.lastname@example.org

-- The role of the Personal Assistant
+- Finally complete the Personal Assistant application (PDF 1.37MB)

 - Understanding the role of the health and social care worker